shitcoinsociety/cheapsea/README.md

 # CheapSea

-The NFT marketplace for [cheap Ethereum](https://cheapeth.org).
-Let's trade cheaply 🤘
+The first NFT browser for [cheap ethereum](https://cheapeth.org).
+The cheapWEB awaits.